-At the time that Halloween became a legion, the saints were known as All Hallows.
-All Saints Day is November 1, the day after Halloween.
+At the time that Halloween became a legion, the saints were clude; 1) He runs the central known as All Hallows.
+All Sairts Day is November 1, the day after over the meetings as the chair-Halloween.

-Halloween is also associated with witchcraft's imagination as being the occurance of supernatural influences and it's clearly a relic of pagan times.
+with witchcraft's imagination as being the occurance of supernatural influences and it's clearly a relic of pagan times.